 Again, most wheelsets you buy that are fixies can also be flipped around and used as single speeds.

 Fixie Wheelset vs. Track Wheelset

 When you hear people talking about fixies, they sometimes use that word interchangeably with track wheelsets.
 They are almost identical with just a couple of key differences.

 A legitimate track wheelset has no machine breaking surface.

 That is because the only actual place track wheels are useful is in velodrome racing.

 Since they need to be as fast as possible, they do not have flip-flop hubs because they would add unnecessary weight.

 An actual track wheelset is much more expensive.
 You wouldn’t want to use it for regular road riding.

-Technically, no. If you are converting a vintage bike into a single speed bike you only need to swap out the rear wheel.
-This will save you some money and time if you only have to remove and replace one wheel.
+Technically, no. If you are converting a vintage bike into a single speed bike, you only need to swap out the rear wheel.
+Doing so will save you some money and time if you only have to remove and replace one wheel.